Derived category of moduli of pointed curves -- II: Equivariant exceptional collection on

-\bp[Proof of Theorem~\ref{pairs on M_R}] We prove the vanishings in Lemma~\ref{sDGSGASG}.
-As before, we will first prove the $\PGL_2$-invariant vanishing holds on on $X$ (cases (1) and (3)), on $X'$ (case (2)) and on $X''$ (case (4)) (resp., $X'$ or $X''$) after tensoring with the devil line bundle $\DD^N$, $N\gg0$, since it's this tensor product that will satisfy conditions of Theorem~\ref{Teleman}.
-Later on we check the weight condition \eqref{asrgasrgasrh} in Thm.~\ref{Teleman}.
+\bp[Proof of Theorem~\ref{pairs on M_R}] We prove the vanishings in Lemma~\ref{explicit}.
+As in the proof of Theorem~\ref{torsion pairs}, we will first prove the $\PGL_2$-invariant vanishing holds on $X$ (cases (1) and (3)), on $X'$ (case (2)) and on $X''$ (case (4)) after tensoring with the devil line bundle $\DD^N$, $N\gg0$.
+Later on we check the weight condition \eqref{asrgasrgasrh} in Theorem~\ref{Teleman}.